quhairfoir/uStaq-client/README.md

     ...
 ```

-Now, after you create a production build with `npm run build`, you can deploy it by running `firebase deploy`.
+Now, after you create a stackion build with `npm run build`, you can deploy it by running `firebase deploy`.

 ```sh
     === Deploying to 'example-app-fd690'...